 CIVIL REMEDIES

-- Damages for emotional distress from each employer or person in violation of the law - Hiring or reinstatement - Back pay or promotion - Changes in the policies or practices of the employer
+- 1. Damages for emotional distress from each employer or person in violation of the law - 2.
+Hiring or reinstatement - 3.
+Back pay or promotion - 3.
+Develop a harassment, discrimination, and retaliation prevention policy in accordance with 2 CCR 11023.